 The stories that we read or see on TV or in films are the most obvious form of storytelling, perhaps the clearest place to see the messages inherent in a narrative, but we mustn’t forget that we are surrounded by multiple types of storytelling and that we are influenced on a daily basis by their power and the messages and ideas embedded in them.

+We can sometimes run into danger as we quite often accept a narrative and its messages and ideas without giving them much thought.
 We associate A with B purely because we’ve become so used to hearing a particular story.
 We just repeat a dominant idea that has become so much part of our (collective) imagination that we don’t even question it.
 This happens not just at the individual level (“I’m unlucky in love!”), but in families (“Uncle David is crazy!”), cities (“Paris is the city of romance!”), ethnicity (“Latinos are good lovers!”).

 Big businesses spend millions on corporate storytelling because they know stories stick.